 BOND representatives periodically travel to see them, monitor progress, and assist in the young man’s development.
 We also provide online training and video conferencing.
 The program length runs for one year.
 And the close relationship forged between mentor and mentee (who will himself become a mentor) can last a lifetime.

-BOND, a nationally recognized nonprofit organization founded for the purpose of “Rebuilding the Family by Rebuilding the Man,” is launching an Entrepreneurship Academy for Men this month (February 2017).
-This unique program is designed to teach and help aspiring entrepreneurs in Southern California start and run successful businesses.
-The BOND Entrepreneurship Academy is for men (and boys 15+) who have a solid business idea or plan and are in need of assistance to help bring it into reality.
-This unique and innovative program covers all the essentials needed to launch and operate a start up, including business coaching, workshops, presentations by successful business owners, networking opportunities, and financing.
-The instructors and presenters are all equipped with real life business experience, and they have a desire to teach and help aspiring entrepreneurs of all ages succeed.
-If you’re interested in enrolling in this program, send a one-page profile about yourself and your business idea to email@example.com by February 21.
-Call 323-782-1980 with questions.
-Space is limited.
+BOND launched its Entrepreneurship Academy for Men and Boys on March 28, 2017.
+This unique program is designed to help aspiring entrepreneurs start and run successful businesses.
+The academy is for men (and boys 15+) who have a solid business idea or plan and are in need of assistance to help bring it into reality.
+The program covers all the essentials needed to launch a start up, including business coaching, workshops, presentations by successful business owners, networking opportunities, and financing.
+The instructors and presenters are all equipped with real life business experience.
+If you’re interested in this program, send a one-page profile about yourself and your business idea to: email@example.com or call 323-782-1980 (M-F, 9 a.m. – 4 p.m.
+PT).
+Read Jesse’s book The Seven Guaranteed Steps to Spiritual, Family and Financial Success (Kindle version on Amazon or paperback from BOND store.)
+Read and hear updates about the Entrepreneurship Academy here.

 We hold a Men’s Forum (ages 13 and up) the first Thursday of the month, 7:00pm-8:30pm at BOND, 6146 W Pico Blvd, Los Angeles, CA 90035.